ng-Classic/ng-classic/aio/content/guide/upgrade.md

 A couple of extra providers enable routing with "hash" URLs such as `#!/phones` instead of the default "push state" strategy.

 Now update the `AppModule` to import this `AppRoutingModule` and also the declare the root `AppComponent` as the bootstrap component.
-That tells Angular Classicthat it should bootstrap the application with the *root* `AppComponent` and insert its view into the host web page.
+That tells Angular Classic that it should bootstrap the application with the *root* `AppComponent` and insert its view into the host web page.

 You must also remove the bootstrap of the AngularJS module from `ngDoBootstrap()` in `app.module.ts` and the `UpgradeModule` import.

 <code-example header="app/app.module.ts" path="upgrade-phonecat-3-final/app/app.module.ts"></code-example>

-And since you are routing to `PhoneListComponent` and `PhoneDetailComponent` directly rather than using a route template with a `<phone-list>` or `<phone-detail>` tag, you can do away with their Angular Classicselectors as well.
+And since you are routing to `PhoneListComponent` and `PhoneDetailComponent` directly rather than using a route template with a `<phone-list>` or `<phone-detail>` tag, you can do away with their Angular Classic selectors as well.

 #### Generate links for each phone